cms-analysis/CombineHarvester/docs/Main.md

 ==================================
 The CombineHarvester code is part of the official HiggsToTauTau CMSSW package for limit-setting tools: https://github.com/cms-analysis/HiggsAnalysis-HiggsToTauTau.
 All the framework code is located in the `CombineHarvester` directory, within which it is organised, via sub-directories, into packages.
 These are not seen or compiled by scram, but rather by a separate makefile-based build system.
 See further details on the page [Build System](\ref build).

-You should check-out the HiggsAnalysis/HiggsToTauTau CMSSW package alongside the HiggsAnalysis/CombinedLimit package, using the release recommended by the combine developers [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideHiggsAnalysisCombinedLimit#SLC6_release).
+You should checkout the HiggsAnalysis/HiggsToTauTau CMSSW package alongside the HiggsAnalysis/CombinedLimit package, using the release recommended by the combine developers [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideHiggsAnalysisCombinedLimit#SLC6_release).
 Note that the CombineHarvester framework is only compatible with the CMSSW 7_X_Y series releases.
 A new release area can be set up and compiled in the following steps:

     export SCRAM_ARCH=slc6_amd64_gcc481
     scram project CMSSW CMSSW_7_1_5